 We identified important patterns in the data noting that:

 - Transshipment in offshore coastal waters is more common in regions with a high proportion of Illegal, Unreported, and Unregulated (IUU) fishing than in regions where management is strong such as in North America and Europe.

 - Clusters of transshipment activity occur along Exclusive Economic Zone (EEZ) borders of some countries, and inside those zones of nations with high corruption ratings and with limited monitoring capabilities.

 These correlations do not provide any proof of specific illegal behavior but they raise important questions and can lead to more informed international efforts by fisheries management organizations to prevent or better regulate transshipment.

-The vast majority of those occurrences were not accompanied by signals from fishing vessels, and their activity cannot be verified, but, given that many fishing vessels turn off their AIS device when they do not want to be detected, and some fishing vessels do not have AIS, these events must be considered “potential rendezvous.”
-Drilling down through the 71,468 occurrences, we identified 5,783 instances in which a fishing vessel was also confirmed to exhibit this behavior within close proximity of the transshipment vessel.
-We have labeled these “likely rendezvous.”
-Our algorithm was verified by matching a subset of “likely rendezvous” to known transshipments recorded by fishing registries.
+The vast majority of those occurrences were not accompanied by signals from fishing vessels, and their activity cannot be verified, but, given that many fishing vessels turn off their AIS device when they do not want to be detected, and some fishing vessels do not have AIS, these events must be considered “loitering events.”
+Drilling down through the 46,570 occurrences, we identified 10,233 instances in which a fishing vessel was also confirmed to exhibit this behavior within close proximity of the transshipment vessel.
+We have labeled these “potential transshipments.”
+Our algorithm was verified by matching a subset of “potential transshipments” to known transshipments recorded by fishing registries.

-Others are also working with our transshipment data and analyses to make important discoveries that can reduce the illegal activity associated with transshipment and influence policymaking.
-Some of their stories are included under in the Related Posts on this page.
+Our research partners and NGOs are also working with our transshipment data and analyses to make important discoveries that can reduce the illegal activity associated with transshipment and influence policy-making.

 This work was supported by a grant to SkyTruth from the Walton Family Foundation and made possible by Google through the in-kind use of Google’s cloud computing platforms and technical and project guidance.